 Use a spoon or fork to combine the mixture.
 You can also, use a whisker or an immersion blender to create a clean, silky finish.

 Kids love applesauce

 This naturally sweet applesauce recipe will satisfy every age group.
-My nephew is obsessed with this unsweetened applesauce.
+My nephew is obsessed with this sugar-free applesauce.
 He loves it all year round and loves eating it during breakfast with granola, plain yogurt, or as a dessert with vanilla ice cream.

 Recipes with Applesauce